TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2017/Index.rst

 2017-03-14 by Christian Kuhn

-The :doc:`TCA Reference <t3tca:Index>` got a major overhaul and should be ready for TYPO3 v8 LTS now.
+The :ref:`TCA Reference <t3tca:start>` got a major overhaul and should be ready for TYPO3 v8 LTS now.